iBDFrankfurt/APProVe/README.md

 ```

-* After the configuration of keycloak you can now start the rest
+* If you want to start all services parallel...
 ```sh
 $ docker-compose up -d
 ```

+* Add your admin user

 * First test the installation: check to see if there is a frontend running on $FRONTEND_PORT:
 ```sh